Component obsolescence waits for no one.

 - →Businesses where supply chain volatility creates recurring production risk

-We evaluate your BOM completeness, lifecycle status coverage, substitution rule depth, and the degree to which engineering change orders propagate correctly.
-We quantify current EOL exposure across your active product portfolio.
+The guidance helps readers evaluate BOM completeness, lifecycle status coverage, substitution rule depth, and the degree to which engineering change orders propagate correctly.
+The guidance quantifies current EOL exposure across your active product portfolio.

 BOM Accuracy Assessment